Chapter 6 Introduction to Word

 Insertion Point

 When a new MS Word document is opened, the insertion point is positioned at the beginning of the document by default.
 The insertion point appears as a flashing vertical line.
 When the user moves the mouse, an I-beam pointer appears on the screen.
 The I-beam pointer can be used to move the insertion point and to select content.
-The user can move the insertion point by:
+The user can move the insertion point by one of these ways:

 • Pressing Enter.
 This moves the insertion point to the next line or paragraph.